A Limp in the Woods (Day 36)

 Lately I’ve been crazy busy meditating, but never mind that.

-Walking felt foreign, but I figured I’d figure it out; human legs are learners, and this newcomer would come around.
-It is truly astonishing what a couple of no-walk days does to the backpacker.
+Walking felt foreign, but I figured I’d figure it out; legs are learners.
+This newcomer would come around.
+It’s astonishing what no-walk days do to the backpacker.
 Or to this one.
-Fitness isn’t lost per se, it just lays dormant, like I had.
-The thing is it’s a double-edged sword.
+Fitness isn’t lost, but it lays dormant, like I had.
+The thing is it’s a double-edged swordfish.
 I need the rest, but hate how it leaves me feeling.
-The thru-hiker knows: muscular momentum is a bona fide phenomenon.
-It is best to keep moving and lay off the layoffs.
+Thru-hikers know: muscular momentum is a bona fide phenomenon.
+It’s best to keep moving and lay off the layoffs.
 At least lengthy ones.

 But I never learn.
 Trail towns are fun towns, and so they become vacuum-like vortexes. (“I like this place and could willingly waste my time in it,” said Shakespeare.)